 After a couple of days at the Redd's we headed to Twin Falls and parked at the Oregon Trail RV Park on Kimberley Road at \$85 for a week.
-It was packed with fulltime residents, but we lucked out and got the only space available.
+It was packed with full-time residents.
+We lucked out and got the only space available.